Author

 Isaac Stiles

-Isaac Stiles (1697–1760) was a colonial American theologian and clergyman whose intellectual contributions bridged European Reformed theology and emerging American Protestant thought during the Great Awakening era.
-His theological writings, including *A Prospect of the City of Jerusalem*, engaged with eschatological and biblical interpretation in ways that influenced New England ministerial discourse and reflected the period's intense engagement with scriptural prophecy and millennial expectations.
-As a figure of the mid-eighteenth century, Stiles exemplified the scholarly clergy who sought to reconcile traditional Calvinist doctrine with contemporary intellectual currents.
+Isaac Stiles (1697–1760) was a colonial American theologian and clergyman whose intellectual contributions bridged European Reformed theology and emerging American Protestant thought during the Great Awakening.
+His theological writings, including *A Prospect of the City of Jerusalem*, engaged with eschatological and biblical interpretation in ways that influenced the development of American religious discourse in the mid-eighteenth century.
+As a figure of the colonial clergy, Stiles exemplified the scholarly engagement with theological texts that characterized educated ministry in early America.

 Works in the Library